 Control in Recruitment and Selection Methods

-Evaluation and control is too much necessary as considerable costs are sustained in the recruitment and selection process.
-The costs generally incurred in below cases-
+Evaluation and control are too much necessary as considerable costs are sustained in the recruitment and selection process.
+The costs generally incurred in the below cases-

 - Salary of recruiters.